-CICAD notes with satisfaction that Belize has strengthened its legislative frameworks to counteract money laundering derived from drug trafficking.
-Furthermore, CICAD observes that the country has periodic training programs for authorities and those in vulnerable sectors on prevention, detection, investigation, and prosecution of money laundering derived from drug trafficking.
-Additionally, CICAD notes that Belize has protocols that enable authorities to conduct financial and asset investigations parallel to drug trafficking investigations.
+CICAD notes that Grenada has strengthened its legislative frameworks to counteract money laundering derived from drug trafficking.
+Furthermore, CICAD observes that the country has periodic training programs for officials and those in vulnerable sectors on prevention, detection, investigation, and prosecution of money laundering derived from drug trafficking.
+Additionally, CICAD notes that Grenada has protocols that enable authorities to conduct financial and asset investigations parallel to drug trafficking investigations.
 CICAD also observes that the country has mechanisms allowing for interagency coordination and cooperation in the area of preventing and controlling money laundering.
-CICAD notes that Belize has a Financial Intelligence Unit and has information systems aimed at the investigation and prosecution of money laundering in analyzing cases deriving from drug trafficking.
+CICAD notes that Grenada has a financial intelligence unit and has information systems geared to the analysis of cases in the investigation and prosecution of the crime of money laundering derived from drug trafficking.
 CICAD further observes that the country has mechanisms for analyzing money laundering risks, in accordance with FATF recommendations.
-Additionally, CICAD notes that Belize has established partnerships with financial industries to identify and investigate illicit transactions and money laundering operations derived from activities related to drug trafficking.
+Additionally, CICAD notes that Grenada has established partnerships with financial industries to identify and investigate illicit transactions and money laundering operations derived from activities related to drug trafficking.